 Founded in 1971, the Flag Institute is a UK charity working to promote interest in all aspects of flags and flag flying (vexillology); to foster knowledge and understanding; and to offer a unique free source of expert advice, information and comment.
 Membership is open to all.
 JOIN TODAY and find out more!

-When the ‘Union Jack’ was first introduced in 1606, it was known simply as ‘the British flag’ or ‘the flag of Britain’, and was ordered to be flown at the main masthead of all ships, warships and merchant ships, of both England and Scotland.
+When the ‘Union Jack’ was first introduced in 1606, it was known simply as the ‘British flag’ or ‘flag of Britain’ and was ordered to be flown at the main masthead of all ships, warships and merchant ships – English and Scottish.

-The first use of the name ‘Union’ appears in 1625.
-There are various theories as how it became known as the ‘Union Jack’, but most of the evidence points to the name being derived from the use of the word ‘jack’ as a diminutive.
-This word was in use before 1600 to describe a small flag flown from the small mast mounted on the bowsprit, and by 1627 it appears that a small version of the Union flag was commonly flown in this position.
-For some years it was called just ‘the Jack’, or ‘Jack flag’, or ‘the King’s Jack’, but by 1674, while formally referred to as ‘His Majesty’s Jack’, it was commonly called the Union Jack, and this was officially acknowledged.
+The name ‘Union’ first appears in 1625.
+Various theories seek to explain how the flag became known as the ‘Union Jack’, but most of the evidence points towards its derivation from the use of the word ‘jack’ as a diminutive.
+It was certainly employed before 1600 to describe a small flag flown from the small mast mounted on the bowsprit, and by 1627 it appears that a small version of the Union flag was commonly flown in this position.
+For some years this flag was called the ‘Jack’, ‘Jack flag’ or ‘King’s Jack’; and by 1674 it was formally termed ‘His Majesty’s Jack’.
+By then, however, it was also commonly called the Union Jack, and this usage was officially acknowledged.

 Cdr Bruce Nicolls OBE RN (Retd)